 Left Photo - Back at Camp Camelot, the company area was being made shipshape as the housekeepers handled their chores. - Center Photo - The Officer's Shower - My bedroom was just to the right of the shower room.
 The best

 time to take a shower was after a full day of sun.
 Morning showers were too exhilarating to be enjoyable. - Right Photo - In-Comming At Camp Camelot I know this baby landed in the company area one morning in August of '69.
-We

-rude awakening for everyone in the 368th.
+provided a rude awakening for everyone in the 368th.

 |Not Sure Where Or What This Is

 I Wonder Where He Is Today And What He Is Doing

 |Below are the photos I took on my R&R in Taiwan.
 I thought everyone would enjoy seeing a small part of that terrific country.